State Duma (Russian Empire): First Duma

 The first Duma was established with around 500 deputies; most radical left parties, such as the Party of Socialist-Revolutionaries and the Russian Social Democratic Labour Party had boycotted the election, leaving the moderate Constitutional Democrats (Kadets) with the most deputies (around 184).
 Second came an alliance of slightly more radical leftists, the Trudoviks (Laborites) with around 100 deputies.
 To the right of both were a number of smaller parties, including the Octobrists.
 Together, they had around 45 deputies.
 Other deputies, mainly from peasant groups, were unaffiliated.

 The Kadets were among the only political parties capable of consistently drawing voters due to their relatively moderate political stance.
 The Kadets drew from an especially urban population, often failing to draw the attention of rural communities who were instead committed to other parties.

 The Duma ran for 73 days until 8 July 1906, with little success.
-The Tsar and his loyal Prime Minister Ivan Goremykin were keen to keep it in check, and reluctant to share power; the Duma, on the other hand, wanted continuing reform, including electoral reform, and, most prominently, land reform.
+The emperor and his loyal prime minister Ivan Goremykin were keen to keep it in check, and reluctant to share power; the Duma, on the other hand, wanted continuing reform, including electoral reform, and, most prominently, land reform.
 Sergei Muromtsev, Professor of Law at Moscow University, was elected Chairman.
 Lev Urusov held a famous speech.
-Scared by this liberalism, the Tsar dissolved the Duma, reportedly saying "curse the Duma.
+Scared by this liberalism, emperor dissolved the parliament, reportedly saying "Curse the Duma.
 It is all Witte's doing".
-The same day, Pyotr Stolypin was named as the new Prime Minister who promoted a coalition cabinet, as did Vasily Maklakov, Alexander Izvolsky, Dmitri Trepov and the Tsar.
+The same day, Pyotr Stolypin was named as the new prime minister who promoted a coalition cabinet, as did Vasily Maklakov, Alexander Izvolsky, Dmitri Trepov and the emperor.

-In frustration, Paul Miliukov, who regarded the Russian Constitution of 1906 as a mock-constitution, and approximately 200 deputies mostly from the liberal Kadets party decamped to Vyborg, then part of Russian Finland, to discuss the way forward.
+In frustration, Pavel Milyukov, who regarded the Russian Constitution of 1906 as a mock-constitution, and approximately 200 deputies mostly from the liberal Kadets party decamped to Vyborg, then part of Russian Finland, to discuss the way forward.
 From there, they issued the Vyborg Appeal, which called for civil disobedience and a revolution.
 Largely ignored, it ended in their arrest and the closure of Kadet Party offices.
 This, among other things, helped pave the way for an alternative makeup for the second Duma.